golden-fox07/golden-fox07/README.md

 **Hello!
 Welcome to my Github page. 🤎**

-- 🌱 I’m currently learning Godot, Blender.
+- 🌱 I’m currently learning Godot, Blender and Javascript.
 - 🎀 Pronouns: She/Her.
 - 📚 I will be an undergraduate student this year.